Understanding Domestic Violence And What It Means For You

 What you went through isn't your fault - you deserve to heal

 If you're looking for professional help but aren't sure how to get started, you may want to take a look at Regain.
 It's a website that allows you to talk with a mental health professional without ever having to leave your home.
 Wherever you are, as long as you have internet, you'll have absolutely no problem getting in touch with a licensed and trained professional to meet your needs.
-Even if you relocate at some point, have circumstances that would otherwise make you unable to travel to an office and meet with someone, or if your partner is guilty of domestic abuse and would not normally allow you to seek the help of any kind for fear of being found out, you'll still be able to set up and make it to your appointments, get the help you need and have all the convenience in the world provided to be able to pull it off and get it done.
+Even if you relocate at some point, have circumstances that would otherwise make you unable to travel to an office and meet with someone, or if your partner is guilty of intimate partner violence and would not normally allow you to seek the help of any kind for fear of being found out, you'll still be able to set up and make it to your appointments, get the help you need and have all the convenience in the world provided to be able to pull it off and get it done.
 The quick and easy is a huge benefit to taking that first step to getting the guidance and support you need.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.